If you have not paid your bill the operator has to warn you before discontinuing the services.

 If no action is taken in that respect, the speed may be reduced to 256 kilobits per second.

 The limited service is an intermediary step.
-The operator must keep it for as long as necessary to ensure immediate payment.
+The operator must keep it only for as long as necessary to receive prompt payment.

 The operator cannot set up the restricted service if you argue a fee.
 A condition is that you pay the uncontested part in due time.